Bründl Sports - A High-Performance Central Warehouse

 Bründl-Sports-Central-Warehouse-in-Kaprun

-"With Xvise we developed new central logistics as a project with a challenging time-scale and were very impressed by the outside-the-box approach of the Consulting team."
+"With Xvise we developed new central logistics as a project with a challenging time-scale and were very impressed by the outside-the-box approach of the Consulting team.

 Petra Kitzberger, MBA Managing Director | Prokura | Finance, Accounting, Logistics & IT

-From regional warehousing to central warehousing
+From regional to central warehouse

 Utilize your Full Potential